ToodleTM/toodle/README.md

 * **Simple elimination brackets**.
 Your standart binary brackets.
 When a player loses a match he gets eliminated, winner is the last man standing
 * **<a href="http://wiki.teamliquid.net/starcraft2/GOMTV_Global_StarCraft_II_League">GSL</a> Groups (as of early 2015)**.
 Groups w/ encounter rules like the ones we see for the GSL.
 Each group consists of 4 players.
-The 1st one fights 4th, 2nd fights the 3rd, both winners fight each other, losers do too, and then there's a tie-breaker match between the winner's match loser and the loser's match winner
+The 1st one fights 4th, 2nd fights the 3rd, both winners fight each other, losers do too, and then there's a tie-breaker match between the winner's match loser and the loser's match winner.
+With this format, 2 players "win/advance" : the one that has won his 1st and 2nd match, and the winner of the tie breaker match.

-In order to, say, have a tournament w/ a 1st phase that consists of groups (for a round of 32 for example) and then it's a straight up bracket w/ the group winners, there's a link that pops up when the tournament seems to be over (no more matches to report) that exports the winners list to the format toodle uses to insert multiple players at a time.
+As of v1.4.x, there is a "Cup" system embeded in Toodle that allows to create a new tournament straight up from a completed one.
+The new tournament is fed w/ winners from the original tournament.
+* If there are enough players for the tournament format you're shooting for as a follow-up, the tournament can start straight away.
+If not, you'll need to complete the players list beforehand (just like if it were a regular tournament).
+* You can tell you're on a "folllow-up" tournament page as there is a button at the bottom of the page that allows you to display the next parent tournament that is not still displayed (that button disappears if there are no more parent tournaments to show)

 # My tournament format isn't in there!
 How could you forget it !?
 Chances are, we'll only implement tournament formats we're familiar with.
 This means we'll focus on various formats that can be seen in Starcraft 2 competitions (or general purpose ones).
 To fix this, you can let us know about what you need, or better, write your own tournament management module (using the ones available as a reference) and submit us a pull request, we'll be happy to integrate it.